Jared-Glenn/Camelot_The_Resistance/README.md

 ### Excalibur

 Excalibur is a major source of power in the game and a source of conflict between good and evil.
 Unfortunately, Excalibur is hidden at the beginning of each game with only a suspected location for the blade being negotiated among the other players.

+Excalibur can be suspected to be in one of three locations: Camelot, The Lake, and The Stone.
+There is a definitive location for Excalibur, which must be determined by several player roles.
+When a player attempts to claim Excalibur, this location can be verified through the "Do Not Open" file.